PhuocHoangMinhNguyen/ReamotApp/README.md

 This is a DrawerNavigator with multiple options to:
 - edit their account,
 - change password,
-- view their appointments with the doctors,
+- view their upcomming and past appointments with the doctors,
 - view FAQ,
 - view Terms Of Services, and
 - to log out of the application